theupdateframework/taps/tap7.md

     if server_process is not None:
       print('Killing server process with pid: ' + str(server_process.pid))
       server_process.kill()
 ```

-As shown in the code snippet above, the Wrapper functions loads metadata from
+As shown in the code above, the Wrapper functions load metadata from
 the directories specified.
-The Updater.download_target() call in the TUF
+The Updater.download_target() call to the TUF
 reference implementation employs the suite of TUF verifications to obtain the
 target file indicated and retain it only if it validates, updating metadata as
 necessary.